-In the daily content operation of Anqi CMS, we often encounter some interface elements or code structures that need to be reused repeatedly.For example, a standardized article list item, a unified style product display card, or a footer contact with specific layout information.If you always manually write this code, it is not only inefficient but also prone to inconsistent formatting issues.This is when the 'Macro' feature provided by Anqi CMS becomes particularly important, as it allows us to easily create reusable template code snippets, greatly enhancing the efficiency and code quality of template development.
+In the daily content operation of Anqi CMS, we often encounter some interface elements or code structures that need to be used repeatedly.For example, a standardized article list item, a product display card with a unified style, or a footer contact information with specific layout details.If you always write these codes manually, it is not only inefficient but also prone to inconsistent formatting issues.At this point, the "Macro" function provided by Anq CMS is particularly important, as it helps us easily create reusable template code snippets, greatly enhancing the efficiency and code quality of template development.

 What is a template macro (Macro)?

-Macro, in the Anqi CMS template engine (based on Django template syntax), can be understood as a 'function' or 'widget' in the template.They allow us to encapsulate a segment of HTML or code with specific logic and structure, and define some parameters that can be passed into it.When needing to use this code, we simply call the macro as if it were a function and pass the corresponding parameters, and the macro will generate predefined content based on these parameters.
+Macros, in the AnQi CMS template engine (based on Django template syntax), can be understood as functions or mini-components in the template.They allow us to encapsulate a piece of HTML or code snippet with specific logic and structure, and define some parameters that can be passed in.When it is necessary to use this code, we just call the macro like a function and pass the corresponding parameters, the macro will generate predefined content according to these parameters.

 Using macros can bring many benefits:

-• Improve code maintainabilityOnce the display logic or structure of a macro needs to be adjusted, only the definition file of the macro needs to be modified, and all references to the macro will be automatically updated without the need to modify them one by one.
+- Improve code maintainabilityOnce the display logic or structure of a macro needs to be adjusted, it is only necessary to modify the definition file of the macro, and all references to the macro will be automatically updated without the need to modify each one individually.

-• Maintain consistency of page style: By rendering specific UI components through unified macros, it can ensure that the visual and interactive style is consistent throughout the website.
+- Maintain consistency of page style: By rendering specific UI components through a unified macro, it can ensure that the visual and interactive style is consistent throughout the website.

-• Improve development efficiencyOnce the macro definition is completed, subsequent development can directly call it, greatly shortening the development time.
+- improve development efficiencyOnce the macro is defined, subsequent development can directly call it, greatly shortening the development time.

-The macro function of AnQi CMS is powerful and flexible, which can be defined and used in a single template file, or split into independent macro files for centralized management and inclusion.
+The macro function of AnQi CMS is powerful and flexible, which can be defined and used in a single template file, or split into independent macro files for centralized management and introduction.

-The simplest macro usage is to define it directly at the top of the current template file or at any needed position.
+The simplest usage of macros is to define them directly at the top of the current template file or at any needed location.
 The definition of macros uses{% macro %}and{% endmacro %}Label wrapping, and can declare accepted parameters.

-Example of macro definition:Suppose we need a unified article list card display style, including article title and link.
+Example of macro definition:Suppose we need a unified article list card display style, including article titles and links.

 {% macro article_card(article) %}